prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 Who farms the wheat, then?
 It could have been farmer-stewards like Annixter, improving the soil.
 But it is not.
-It is the capitalist instantiation of agriculture that is extractive, leaves ruin in its wake, and is in the moment of the *The Octopus* sweeping over the face of the Earth.
+It is the capitalist instantiation of agriculture that is extractive, leaves ruin in its wake, and was, in the moment of the *The Octopus*, sweeping over the face of the Earth.
 Financial markets determine planting decisions, but perhaps more importantly structure the collective common sense of the biggest agricultural producers.
 And their assemblages are not local